 Administrators can set the security level for Face Recognition in the Security Manager Setup Wizard or HP ProtectTools Administrative Console.
 For more information, see the Face Recognition software Help.
+To access this guide, from the Start screen, select the HP Support Assistant app, select My computer, and then select User guides.
 For details about using the webcam, refer to the help for the app.